 The 5 biggest game-changing solar panel technologies

-A solar panel is a device that convert the sun into electricity, without any fuel.
+A solar panel is a device that converts the sun into electricity, without any fuel.
 PV technology exploits the photoelectric effect, which creates an electric current in a material upon exposure to irradiance.

 In the last decade, the world has experienced a major energy shift.
 After the acknowledgment of the dangers of fossil coal use, international governments have turned their look to renewable energy sources to build a sustainable future.
 Amongst clean energy sources, solar energy represents a promising option to reduce carbon footprint.